oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * `jwks_uri`
     * OPTIONAL.
 URL string referencing the JWT Issuer's JSON Web Key (JWK) Set [@RFC7517] document which contains the JWT Issuer's public keys.
 The value of this field MUST point to a valid JWK Set document.
-Use of this parameter is RECOMMENDED, as it allows for easy key rotation.
 * `jwks`
     * OPTIONAL.
 JWT Issuer's JSON Web Key Set [@RFC7517] document value, which contains the JWT Issuer's public keys.
 The value of this field MUST be a JSON